 Midland Hockey Regional Association Ltd (MRHA) has been asked to be one of the new Area Companies and so will be proposing its members adopt new Articles of Association as required to hold this position.
-All appropriate resolutions will be put to the AGM on 19 May 2021.
-If passed, the formal change will happen on 1 July 2021.
+A Special Resolution will be put to the Members at a General Meeting on 27 May 2021.

 To be one of the Area Companies, MRHA needs to change its governance structure (as well as the way it manages and organises hockey in the Midlands), and so Expressions of Interest are welcomed from those who would like to be involved.
-More detail on the new structure and the roles are being added below.
-In the first instance, Expressions of Interest are being collated by England Hockey by 31 March 2021 and the form can be found towards the bottom of this article on the England Hockey website.
+More detail on the new structure and the roles can be found in this article on the England Hockey website and further information will also be added below as the committee structures are developed in full.
 From 1 April, please use this form to indicate your Expression of Interest in one or more of the Roles.

 Area Committee Roles

 The key functions of the Area will be performed by the 5 Committees and the roles within these functional committees will require volunteers that are happy to be part of making hockey happen in their Area.
 There are a range of time and skill requirements as well as some flexibility in approach depending on the time that volunteers can give.
 Please be aware that these are provisional descriptions of anticipated roles and that the exact roles and the number of volunteers needed for each of those roles within the Midlands Area is being worked out.
 Please use this form to express your interest in one of these committee roles.
 We are seeking to appoint to the roles over the course of the next few months, ready to have the new functional committees in place by July 2021.